zhou-lab/tbmate/README.md

-# tbmate: nimble disk storage and access for genomic data
+# TabixMate: nimble storage and retrieval of multifarious large-scale genomic data

 tbmate (TabixMate) works with [Tabix](http://www.htslib.org/doc/tabix.html) - the Swiss-knife tool for random accessing genomic data.
 However, there are 3 limitations of applying tabix to large genome-wide data sets.